hellomlorg/django-login-logout/README.md

 If there is any valid contribution, please raise an issue and feel free to create a pull request.
 We will review it and merge it to the main branch.

 ## Author
-This README is contributed by [Vishnu S Reddy](https://helloml.org/author/vishnusreddy007/) and the code is contributed by [Dhruv Bothra](https://helloml.org/author/dhruvbothra/).
+This README is contributed by [Vishnu S Reddy](https://helloml.org/author/vishnusreddy007/) and the code is contributed by [Dhruv Bothra](https://helloml.org/author/dhruvbothra/) and [Ajit Singh](https://helloml.org/author/ajit_iiitg/).